Temporary Protected Status

 - Record the date the EAD has been automatically extended to as the expiration date

-If an existing TPS or DED employee presented an EAD when first completing Form I-9 and the EAD has been automatically extended, by the expiration date on the card, the employer should:
+If an existing TPS or DED employee presented an EAD when first completing Form I-9 and DHS has automatically extended the EAD, the employer must:

 - Initial and date the correction in the Additional Information area in Section 2

-The Handbook for Employers: Instructions for Completing Form I-9 (M-274) (PDF) provides additional guidance.
+The Handbook for Employers M-274 provides additional guidance.

 At the End of Automatic Extension